flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[Tools for Thinking Podcast]] -> [[Hypertalk]] (new name)
             - Want to leave behind book artifacts in a format that is useful for the podcast
             - If you present a plan for N episodes, it can be folded into the podcast
+            - Toolkit for making podcasts in this particular style.
+            - Podcast-zine
+            - #pk on creating supportive spaces, e.g. Madonna and the drag queen controversy
 - [[Peter Kaminski]]
 - [[Aram Zucker-Scharff]]
 - [[Flancian]]
     - ChatGPT and others
     - cost of fine-tuning going down
         - [[Alpaca]] for [[LLaMA]]
+    - Pod

 ## 2023-03-08
 - Attending: [[Jerry Michalski]] [[Flancian]] [[Chris Aldrich]] [[Aram Zucker-Scharff]]...